Three Must Have Golf Shots With Your Wedge

 4. With more wrist set and a narrower arc, your swing will produce a steeper angle of attack, helping the ball soar higher into the sky.

-With the correct adjustments, you can create a picturesque high pitch shot that stops quickly on the green.
+With the correct adjustments, you can create a picturesque high-pitch shot that stops quickly on the green.

 The key to mastering different shot trajectories is experimentation.
 By altering the distance you stand from the golf ball, you can manipulate the arc length in your swing.
-Standing closer to the ball reduces wrist set, leading to a wider arc and a lower launch.
+Standing closer to the ball reduces the wrist set, leading to a wider arc and a lower launch.
 Conversely, standing further away increases wrist set, resulting in a narrower arc and a higher launch.

 Next time you’re out on the course, take these techniques and experiment with your setup to experience the magic of versatile pitch shots.
 For more help on your chipping, pitching or any other part of your game reach out to a Coach at your local GOLFTEC.
-As you become adept at controlling trajectory, you’ll gain a newfound confidence in your short game and see your scores improve.
+As you become adept at controlling trajectory, you’ll gain newfound confidence in your short game and see your scores improve.
 So, step up to the challenge, adjust your setup, and watch as your pitch shots dance gracefully to the pin.

 For more chipping and pitching tips and drills, check out the videos below from GOLFTEC, including how to get more backspin on your chips, and where to focus when chipping around the green from a Tour Pro.